yul154/Jnova/Core Java Volume/Chapter 12 Concurrency.md

 Deadlock can occur
 * It is possible that all threads get blocked because each is waiting for impossible situation.
-* It is possible that in ith thread, the method is not maing progress.
+* It is possible that in ith thread, the method is not making progress.
 * Call to `signal`.
 It only unblocks one thread, and it may not pick the thread that is essential to make progress

 ### 12.4.12 Thread-Local Variables